-Navigating the construction process just got a lot easier, thanks to online tools and search engines that provide most up-to-date information on new construction projects throughout the world.
+Tracking building projects and navigating the construction process just got a lot easier, thanks to online tools and search engines that provide most up-to-date information on new construction projects throughout the world.

 In order to succeed, business owners in the AEC industry need to arm themselves with information on their competition, key demographic and market trends and new.
 While a thorough research is among the most important steps in building a sustainable business, it can be extremely time consuming.
-With new construction leads search engines, archipreneurs can acquire information quickly and consistently without spending hours browsing the web.
+With new construction leads search engines, archipreneurs can track building projects and acquire information quickly and consistently without spending hours browsing the web.

 There is a growing number of websites and platforms that allow you to search construction sales leads and new construction projects in your area and globally.
 In addition to spotting new construction sites, these can provide information on their progress from planning to realization.